 Learn More »

 This film solves the one problem Godard has attempted to solve without success: the problem of how to use cinematic form in order to to theorize the politics of heterosexuality.
-Erotic fantacies are unmasked as structures of domination, and structures of domination unmasked as erotic fantacies.
+Erotic fantasies are unmasked as structures of domination, and structures of domination unmasked as erotic fantasies.
 Brilliant and unrelenting in its focus on the relationships among race, class, gender, empire, desire, and consumerism.
 The smartest film I have ever seen.

 Heart of Darkness rewritten as a romantic comedy.
 Also my two favorite things are cats and records, and L'Atalante features plenty of both.
 Marriage is a stifling mess, but the freedom of the alluring world on shore is, ultimately, even more terrifying.